lumibib/assets/README.md

   <strong>Assets and branding for Lumibib</strong>
 </div>
 <div align="center">
-  This repository contains our static assets and serves them to our [endpoints](#endpoints).
+  This repository contains our static assets and serves them to our <a href="#endpoints">Endpoints</a>.
 </div>

 <div align="center">